arsh-6626/DARPA-TC_Trauma_Finale/README.md

 # UAS DTU - DARPA Triage Challenge - Trauma Pipeline.

+The given repository was used in DARPA Triage Challenge - Phase 2, in October 2025 by team UAS-DTU, where we won 150k USD as runner's up in self funded category(Systems).
+The repository was evaluating `Trauma` and `Severe Hemmorhage` categories

 ## File Structure

 * `/backups/final_act_v2/`: scripts used during final ablations